robosoft-ai/SMACC/README.md

 Each state machine in the reference library comes with it's own README.md file, which contains the appropriate operating instructions, so that all you have to do is simply copy & paste some commands into your terminal.

-## Future Work
- * undoing paths chunks by state (store the different chunks of the path according to its state in a stack)
- * code generation based on uml diagrams
- * improving backwards planners for non linear paths